 - 1. The normal view (A) is displayed. - 2.
-Turn the turn-push knob Fig. 14-73: the last active function (B) is selected.
-(For example: hydraulic circuit I with maximum 50 litres/minute to 30%). - 3.
-Turn the turn-push knob: the current value is changed.
-(For example, hydraulic circuit I with 80%).
+Turn turn-push knob Fig. 14-73: The last active function (B) is selected (for example: hydraulic circuit I with maximum 50 litres/minute to 30 %). - 3.
+Turn the turn-push knob: The current value is changed (for example, hydraulic circuit I with 80 %).

 Risk of injury!
 Make sure that the attachments are suitable for the set oil volume.
 An oil volume set too high can lead to injuries due to a defect of the attachment!
-As a reminder, the setting process is interrupted briefly at 70%.
+As a reminder, the setting process is interrupted briefly at 70 %!

-The change is made immediately in working travel.
-If the change is made in the transport driving mode, it is activated only on changing to the working driving mode.
+The change is immediately accepted in work mode.
+If the change is made in transport mode, it is activated only when changing to work mode.